jcagarcia/rollout-redis/README.md

 `rollout-redis` gem can send different notifications to your development team.
 For enabling this feature, you just need to use the `with_notifications` instance method providing the channels where you want to publish each of the different events that can occur:

 - **status_change**: This notification is triggered when a feature flag is activated or deactivated using the `rollout-redis` gem.
-- **degraded**: This notification is triggered when a feature flag is automatically degraded because the threshold of errors is reached
+- **degrade**: This notification is triggered when a feature flag is automatically degraded because the threshold of errors is reached
   - The instance must be configured for automatically degrading using the `with_degrade` instance method.

 You must provide at least one [channel](#defining-the-channels) as a parameter if you want to enable the notifications for that specific event.
 If no channels provided, the notifications will not be sent.